Clark v. Community for Creative Non-Violence: Background

-The Appeals Court felt that the appellees were clearly engaged in political protest and therefore a “symbolic campsites” and that there was no evidence suggesting that the handful of tents in Lafayette Park was intended "primarily for living accommodation."
+The Appeals Court felt that the appellees were clearly engaged in political protest and therefore a "symbolic campsites" and that there was no evidence suggesting that the handful of tents in Lafayette Park was intended "primarily for living accommodation."

 The Opinion of the Court concluded with:

-For the foregoing reasons, we find it clear from the Record before us and from the National Park Service's Administrative Policy Statement that these protesters may lawfully sleep in their symbolic campsite.
-That conclusion necessarily follows from the National Park Service's interpretation of its own regulations.
-On this basis, the order of the District Court is Affirmed.

 As a result of the court's decision, CCNV successfully staged its demonstration, including sleeping, for approximately seven weeks during the winter of that year.
 Sometime later the National Park Service revised its camping regulations for the National Capital Region.
 The new regulations stated: